What is a Shaker Kitchen?Laurence Vines

 They became highly skilled in construction, producing high-quality furniture and household items from local, sustainable sources with little timber waste – values we strongly identify with here at Jamie Knight Handmade Kitchens.

-Our Director and Founder, Jamie says, 'we pretty much make everything by hand and in the most practical way, similar to the way it used to be.
-Every door, cabinet and
+Our Director and Founder, Jamie says, ‘we pretty much make everything by hand and in the most practical way, similar to the way it used to be.
+Every door, cabinet and finished item is designed and produced in house to our customer’s specifications’.

-Traditionally Shaker Furniture is made from cherry, maple or pine lumber, and generally stained or painted in a particular
+Traditionally Shaker Furniture is made from cherry, maple or pine lumber, and generally stained or painted in a particular colour (historically determined by the sect).
+However, the evolution of this style has meant that you can now expect to find the Shaker kitchen in a range of colours.

-In fact, here at Jamie Knight, we can make your Shaker Kitchen completely unique by painting your cabinets in an unlimited range of
+In fact, here at Jamie Knight, we can make your Shaker Kitchen completely unique by painting your cabinets in an unlimited range of colours at our in-house spray shop.

 This versatile kitchen style is ordered and uncluttered with plenty of storage solutions, making it one of the most enduring and popular kitchen styles to date.